 Judge sets hearing on $1M-a-day sweepstakes from Elon Musk PAC helping Donald Trump

-A Philadelphia judge has set a hearing Thursday morning in the city prosecutor’s bid to shut down Elon Musk’s $1 million-a-day sweepstakes in battleground states
+A Philadelphia judge is set to hold a hearing in the city prosecutor’s bid to shut down Elon Musk’s $1 million-a-day sweepstakes in battleground states

 Your support helps us to tell the story